 - Several instances of tint2 can be opened alongside different config files.

-- It is very lightweight and uses minimal resource.
+- It is very lightweight and uses minimal resources.

 sudo apt-get install tint2